Tiger on the Beat: Synopsis

-This action-comedy movie in the style of Lethal Weapon is about a lazy police veteran Francis Li (Chow Yun-fat) and his eager rookie partner Michael Tso (Conan Lee).
-The pair of mismatched partners are assigned to investigate the murder of a heroin trafficker "Poison Snake" Ping (Phillip Ko) who was known to be associated with crime boss Johnny Law (Norman Chui).
-The duo interrogate bar girl Marydonna (Nina Li Chi]) who is the sister of "Poison Snake" Ping, one of Law's associates.
+Lazy police veteran Francis Li and his eager rookie partner Michael Tso are assigned to investigate the murder of a heroin trafficker "Poison Snake" Ping who was known to be associated with crime boss Johnny Law.

+The duo interrogate bar girl Marydonna who is the sister of "Poison Snake" Ping, one of Law's associates.
 Marydonna eventually caves to the intense pressure and fingers Law.
 Though the criminal soon winds up in jail and Li gets his long overdue promotion, Law is all out for revenge.